 Stock Upgrading is a “momentum” strategy built on the idea that recent performance tends to persist.
-The strategy normally diversifies across five stock fund “risk categories”.
+The strategy normally diversifies accorss five stock fund “risk categories”.

-Stock Upgrading attempts to own the best-performing stock mutual funds and ETFs, regardless of what the current market environment may be.
+Stock Upgrading attempts to own the best-performing stock mutual funds and ETFs (collectively, “underlying funds”), regardless of what the current market environment may be.
 The Stock Upgrading strategy has been a principal investment strategy recommendation of the Sound Mind Investing newsletter, a separate entity, to thousands of subscribers since it began publication in 1990.

 In this strategy we continually monitor and rank thousands of mutual funds in order to determine which ones have been performing the best recently.
-We purchase those funds showing superior performance relative to their peer group, and hold them until they stop outperforming.
+We purchase the underlying funds showing superior performance relative to their peer group, and hold them until they stop outperforming.
 When that occurs, those lagging funds are sold and replaced with other funds showing stronger recent performance.

 Stock Upgrading is based on research indicating that, as economic conditions change, market leadership rotates among companies of different sizes, and among different investment approaches.